 Go back to the beginning of the segment and watch the whole segment from time to time… do you enjoy it?
 Are you proud of it?
 Does it keep your interest?
 Can you follow it?
 If any of the answers is no, then it’s your job to fix it!
 What would make it better?
 As another editor, ask me.

 Work to a “finish level” as you work.
-Music cues, audio balance, correct tracks, color correction etc. If the segment you are working on needed to be aired in five minutes, would you be happy with it?
+Music cues, audio balance, correct tracks, color correction, etc. If the segment you are working on needed to be aired in five minutes, would you be happy with it?
 You will need to do this eventually, so why not do it now?
 The only way to see how it will look and feel at the end is to work to that level.
 Now if you want to wait until you ready for review to color correct because you don’t want to render constantly that’s a valid consideration, but before I see it I want it the way you would expect it to look to the viewer.

-Approaching the Edit as a Viewer
+Approaching the Edit As a Viewer

-With the software we use today, it is very easy to build your segments somewhat randomly, or very randomly… I find myself doing that as well from time to time, but your viewer will see it linearly… from beginning to end and one cut after another.
+With the software we use today, it is very easy to build your segments somewhat randomly, or very randomly . . .
+I find myself doing that as well from time to time, but your viewer will see it linearly . . . from beginning to end and one cut after another.
 So if you as the editor really build it randomly, you must also make sure it passes the linear viewing test.
 Are the points the script wants to make clearly identified?
 Is there a way you could make it clearer?
 With music or graphics?
 Or could you use a certain effect?
 Does the writer need to go back and create a tag or hook you can go back to, to place the viewer’s mind back in alignment with the whole concept?
 As we all gain experience, the team will get better and better at this.

-John Linton, founder of the Video Journal of Education – now SINET, used to spend a lot of time trying to visualize a concept – even to the point at times – of making real 3D models… and shooting them to help the viewer understand the relationships between ideas.
-Is it a circle or sphere or pyramid or an 8 sided cube, or a park bench?
+John Linton, founder of the Video Journal of Education – now SINET, used to spend a lot of time trying to visualize a concept – even to the point at times – of making real 3D models . . . and shooting them to help the viewer understand the relationships between ideas.
+Is it a circle or sphere or pyramid or an eight-sided cube, or a park bench?
 How can we visually connect the dots for the viewer?
 What are the words the writer uses to describe the main idea?
-The graphic needs to very clear when used… it should enhance the narration and not introduce items that are incongruent.
+The graphic needs to very clear when used . . . it should enhance the narration and not introduce items that are incongruent.

-In Common Core, we should think about always showing where we are in the grid of the CC map… today we are talking about/showing 4th grade math 4.1.2.
+In Common Core, we should think about always showing where we are in the grid of the CC map . . . today we are talking about/showing 4th grade math 4.1.2.
 Maybe we should spend a quick moment placing the viewer into where it all fits in.
 Yes they should know that already, but why not help them out?
 Not a lot of time, just enough so they are ready when we hit the meat of the program.

-It is easy when writing to get caught up in the flow of writing and forget to use “elements” [i.e. graphics, music cues etc.] to link the viewer back to the Main Idea.
-We are more than editors, we are visual producers… we help all of the elements come together in the best way possible.
+It is easy when writing to get caught up in the flow of writing and forget to use “elements” [i.e. graphics, music cues, etc.] to link the viewer back to the Main Idea.
+We are more than editors, we are visual producers . . . we help all of the elements come together in the best way possible.